 Ancillary buildings include our Parish House, the mansion house of prominent local family, that provides meeting rooms, class rooms, a nursery as well as church offices.
 This beautiful old structure is listed on the National Register of Historic Places and a Virginia Historic Landmark and serves as a gathering place for many parish and community functions.
 Adjacent to the church is a four bedroom brick colonial house that for many years served the parish rectory and is presently being refurbished to be available as a rectory or for other congregational uses.

 The first Episcopal services in Martinsville were held in July, 1841, by Dr. George Washington Dame of Danville at the home of Dr. Anderson Wade.
-This year we celebrate the 175th anniversary of that first service, the origin of our church.
-Our 175th Anniversary Celebration Service will be held on All Saints Sunday, November 6th, 2016.
-Projects are underway in preparation for the Celebration Service, and for the many special events during the months preceding that service.
+In 2016 we celebrated the 175th anniversary of that first service, the origin of our church.

-During the fall, we’ll have wonderful music, choral performances, very special surprise guests and speakers, children’s entertainment, youth contributions (perhaps a time capsule?), and many more events.
-This is an important milestone for our church which all of us and our families will enjoy celebrating.
+During the fall of 2016, we had wonderful music, choral performances, very special surprise guests and speakers, children’s entertainment, youth contributions (perhaps a time capsule?), and many more events.
+This was an important milestone for our church which all of us and our families enjoyed celebrating.

 Christ Church, Martinsville, had its beginning in the winter of 1841-42, when the Rev. George Washington Dame, (later D.D.) came to “Henry Court House” to visit a former classmate.
 Urged by families here who had clung to their Episcopal worship since colonial times, he agreed to give Martinsville one Sunday a month from his duties in Danville.
 Dr. Anderson Wade, M.D., traveled by buggy to North Carolina to the nearest bishop to become the first confirmed male member and following the brief ministry of The Rev. W. E. Webb, Dr. Wade was ordained in 1848 to become the third rector of Christ Church.